Apprenticeships created by employers, for employers

 Both new and existing staff can undertake an apprenticeship.
 Apprentices must be aged 16 or older and at LSBU all apprentices must be aged 18 or over at the start of teaching.
 There is no upper age limit.

-Apprentices must meet our entry requirements – these vary by course and can be found on the relevant course page.
+Apprentices must meet our entry requirements – these vary by apprenticeship standard and can be found on the relevant apprenticeship standard page.
 If an apprentice already holds a degree, their qualification must be significantly different to the content of the apprenticeship.
 Take a look at who can be an apprentice.

 Differences to employer sponsored study

 Apprenticeships require that apprentices spend a certain amount of time on the job, in a role related to their subject.
 They are also required to spend an allocated amount of time (20%) off the job learning (e.g. at LSBU).
 Apprenticeships also have an End Point Assessment built in, which can lead to professional accreditation.
 These are specific features of apprenticeships, which do not apply to employer sponsored study.